 - Have you received any quotes from other providers offering ROI?

-Asking questions like these opens up a discussion about ROI and gives you the opportunity to help them better understand the benefits of battery storage outside of ROI.
-A good way to approach this is by shifting the conversation towards peace of mind by asking questions like, “What would it cost you if the power went out and you couldn’t work for a few days?”.
+Asking questions like these gives you the opportunity to help them better understand the benefits of battery storage outside of ROI.
+A good way to approach this is by shifting the conversation towards peace of mind by asking questions like, “What would it cost you if the power went out and you couldn’t work for a few days?”

 Dive deeper into your customer’s position on storage by asking them why they think they need 100% backup.
-Some good questions to ask are:
+Some good questions are:

 - How did you come up with your storage needs so I can better understand which system would be best for you?